neon-iot/cognitive_radios/README.md

 # Cognitive Radio Repository
 This repository is intended to house materials of machine learning for communication systems.
 It includes materials to understand the principles of machine learning that are applied to configure software defined radio devices.
+Besides, the combination of machine learning algorithm with software define radio devices enables other application than communications, like fingerprinting for identification and authentication, positioning, etc

 ## Main topics